 I can assure you, MS fatigue is most definitely in a category of its own.
 Call it the Encyclopædia Britannica among that vast, enormous, gigantic array of encyclopædia.

 Although always lighthearted, the last few weeks have been anything but.
 This week alone there were several events I missed because of above mentioned excessive tiredness.
-Rain in Ireland, blood on the moon, water on Mars and my failed half-day-attendance-slash-reading at the Irish MS Society’s conference.
-Thankfully a great friend read my piece (THANK YOU JJ!), and I managed to grab the tail end of the conference.
+Rain in Ireland, blood on the moon, water on Mars and my failed half-day-attendance-slash-reading at the Irish MS Society’s conference went up in snoring smoke.
+Thankfully a great friend read my piece (THANK YOU JJ!), and with some carefully applied facial pain medication, I managed to grab the tail end of the conference.
 As a perfectionist, those moments are things you want to personally enjoy and experience though, n’est-ce pas?

 But, life’s about being a better version of yourself than you were yesterday, and as one word turns into an article, a silent breath turns into an ‘I’m-happy-with-whom-I-eventually-became’.